sleeyax/FamePHP/README.md

 # FamePHP
 Facebook messenger's platform changed a lot after the completion of FamePHP, so here we are with version 2 of this framework!
-It contains the new features added by facebook, upgrades and improvements.
+V2 is not a complete rewrite, but it has too much changes to be merged with the master branch.

 ## What's new
-Before adding anything new, we require a huge cleanup
 * PHP 7.2+
 * Comply with PSR-2 standard
-* Improved code style
+* Improved code style/syntax
 ```
 $listener->hears('who likes callbacks?', function(Sender $sender, Response $response) {
     $response->send(new Text("We do, $sender->firstname! ;)"));